1. Who is BIOLIFE4D?

 14. What is the history of bioprinting?

 In short, the first 3D printing was done in 1984, the first medical applications of 3D printing was about 2000, bioprinting was first done in 2003, and since 2010 additional advancements in 3D printing technology enabled production of bones, ears, exoskeletons, windpipes, blood vessels, vascular networks, tissues and even simple organs.

 15. How big is the potential market for bioprinting organs?

 In short, huge.
 It has literally global scale.
 It could be considered the holy grail of medicine.
 It has the potential to positively affect everyone, and if you consider that there are an estimated 7.5 billion people around the world today the scale is almost unimaginable.

 16. What are other examples of companies like BIOLIFE4D that were at the forefront of their emerging technologies and how did they do?

 BIOLIFE4D is at the forefront of an emerging technology with global scale.
 Examples of other companies that were at the forefront of their emerging technologies who made huge contributions to life-changing technology include Apple and Microsoft.
-While do not want to compare BIOLIFE4D to them, if you had invested in those companies at their IPO stages it would you would have been like getting in on Microsoft at the very beginning of the computer revolution or Apple before the iPhone revolution.
-You would have invested in companies at the forefront of an emerging technology that is world changing before the technology goes mainstream.
+While do not want to compare BIOLIFE4D to them, if you had invested in those companies at their IPO stages you would have been an investor in Microsoft at the very beginning of the computer revolution or Apple before the iPhone revolution.
+You would have invested in companies at the forefront of an emerging technology that is world changing before the technology went mainstream.
 If you would have invested less than $1,000 in Apple when it was first offered, as of August 2017 that investment would be worth over $400,000 – a staggering return on investment of over 40,000%.